 While I started out with the traditional Nimzo, Nico used to play the Benko Gambit.
 A dynamic and risky opening was suiting him very well.

 The point I am trying to make is:

 Not every opening fits your style.
 The most important thing is to understand and like the positions you get out of a certain opening.

 Having said that, there are some openings you should avoid playing.

 Not only because of their objective evaluation.
 But mostly because they rely heavily on tricks.

 Whenever you play an opening that depends on your opponent falling for a trick, you basically don’t learn anything.
 Why?
 Because one of these 2 scenarios will happen:

 - Your opponent falls for the trick and you win.
-Congratulation.
-You got the point, but did not improve your chess 1 bit.
-At some point this trick will not work anymore, and you will pay for it.
+Congratulations.
+You got the point but did not improve your chess 1 bit.
+At some point, this trick will not work anymore, and you will pay for it.

 - Your opponent knows the trick and you get a bad position.
 Now it just depends on him converting it.